 Parents in this ever-changing digital world sometimes find it difficult to keep up with apps and social networks which are popular with teenagers.
 Unfortunately, a lot of teenagers are taking advantage of this and becoming so free that they might use social media wrongly.

-Therefore, the article below will analyze 10 social media etiquette that parents need to know to educate their children about the do’s and don’ts when online more effectively, ensuring their children are happy in playing and making healthy friends in this virtual world which is full of pitfalls.
+The article below will analyze 10 social media etiquette that parents need to know to educate their children about the do’s and don’ts when online more effectively, ensuring their children are happy in playing and making healthy friends in this virtual world which is full of pitfalls.

 10 social media etiquette for teens you need to know